Fed officials lay case for December liftoff

 “We have had different points in time since the downturn where certain regions of the world thought they could delink against the rest of the world.
 There’s often a trail of tears that follows that hope that their own area is stronger.
 That makes me nervous,” Evans said in Chicago.

-Reporting by Howard Schneider; Additional reporting by Ann Saphir in Chicago, Rodrigo Campos in New York and Lindsay Dunsmuir in Washington; Editing by Chizu Nomiyama and Andrea Ricci
+Additional reporting by Ann Saphir in Chicago, Rodrigo Campos in New York and Lindsay Dunsmuir and Jonathan Spicer in Washington; Editing by Andrea Ricci and Diane Craft